Contact cylindrical surfaces and a projection of a surface around a parabolic point: Introduction

 The classification of singularities appearing in the orthogonal projections of surfaces has been well studied in many literatures (cf. \cite{cuspgauss, BT2019, shuheihonda, IRFT, kabata, whitney}) in the context of $\A$-equivalence.
 On the other hand, it is still not clear how such singularities of the orthogonal projections are characterized in other geometrical terms.
 For example, for a generic surface, a {\it gulls singularity} of the orthogonal projection corresponds to a cusp of Gauss \cite{cuspgauss, BT2019}.
 However, this is not exact in general.
 Especially, whether the orthogonal projection has a gulls singularity is determined by the $5$-jet of the surface-germ; while whether the point is a cusp of Gauss is determined by just the $4$-jet of the surface-germ.

 The difficulty of characterizing singularities of orthogonal projections by other geometry is due to the complexity of the classification of map-germs by the $\A$-equivalence as seen in \cite{Bruce1984, Gaffney1983, IRFT, kabata}.
 In this sense, the notion of cusp of Gauss is rather simple, because it is characterized through geometry of height functions under $\K$ equivalence.
-Likewise, studying surfaces with some model submanifolds (such as planes, spheres and cylinders) through the $\K$ equivalence of the contact maps is a strong tool of singularity theory \cite{FHN, shuheihonda, IRFT, MN, Montaldi1986}.
-However, no suitable model submanifolds characterizing $\A$-singularities of orthogonal projections of surfaces completely are known.
+As mentioned above, studying surfaces with some model submanifolds (such as planes, spheres and cylinders) through the $\K$ equivalence of the contact maps is a strong tool of singularity theory \cite{FHN, shuheihonda, IRFT, MN, Montaldi1986}.
+Our contact cylindrical surface plays an important role in characterizing $\A$-singularities of orthogonal projections as in Table \ref{cor-comp-all}.

-In this paper, in order to give one solution to the above problem, we introduce the notion of a {\it contact cylindrical surface}, which is a cylindrical surface having very degenerate contacts with a surface.
-This geometrical notion gives a suitable characterization to $\A$-singularities of orthogonal projections as in Table \ref{cor-comp-all}.
 In particular, all $\A$-singularities appearing in the orthogonal projections of projection generic surfaces at parabolic points are completely characterized from the viewpoint of $\K$-singularities of contact functions (see Theorem \ref{characterizationthm} and Remark \ref{genericrem}).
-We also emphasize that the notion of contact cylindrical surface can give new differential geometrical invariants of surfaces at parabolic points, as the contact spheres of a surface gives the principal curvatures of the surface (see Remark \ref{reminv}).

 The rest of the paper is organized as follows.
 In \S2, we give preliminaries about basic notion of singularity theory used in this paper.
 In \S3, we introduce the notion of a contact cylindrical surface, and give a stratification of the jet space of surface-germs at non-umbilical parabolic points induced from it.
 In \S4, we give stratifications of the jet space of surface-germs at non-umbilical parabolic points induced from $\A$-singularities of orthogonal projections, and compare it with the stratification given in \S3.